Jarren Duran Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.79).
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

-- In his last appearance on Wednesday, the righty tossed 5 2/3 innings against the Arizona Diamondbacks, allowing four earned runs while surrendering six hits.
+- In his last appearance on Thursday, the righty threw six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.